brndnmtthws/seed-otp/README.md

   computer is compromised, someone could still use a keylogger or other tool to capture the seed mnemonic.
 Only use this tool if you trust the computer you are using.
+- The BIP-0039 mnemonic includes a checksum.
+After encrypting the words, the checksum will break.
+The encrypted seed words are unlikely to be valid.
+  This may be a problem since it partially breaks the plausible deniability of storing the encrypted seed words (as the encrypted mnemonic is not actually a valid phrase).
+In later versions of this tool, it might be possible to account for this problem and generate a fully compliant encrypted phrase.

 ### Other Solutions